 Some people have suggested 19 January should become a national holiday to commemorate the day we saw Vegemite Australian-owned again.
 Bega Cheese bought the factory and a number of Kraft brands in a deal worth $460 million.
 Bega is listed on the Australian stock exchange and many of its shareholders are the dairy farmers who supply its milk.

-The fact that Vegemite has not been wholly Australian-owned since 1926 didn’t seem to feature in the announcement.
-Although the product has been, as it says on the pack, “proudly made in Australia since 1923” the brand has been at least partly owned by the Americans since three years after its launch.
+The fact that Vegemite has not been wholly Australian-owned since 1935 didn’t seem to feature in the announcement.
+Although the product has been, as it says on the pack, “proudly made in Australia since 1923” the brand has been at least partly owned by the Americans since 12 years after its launch.

 Fred Walker, the principal of his eponymous company Fred Walker & Co., had commissioned his chief chemist, Cyril Callister, to develop the spread in competition to the British Marmite.
 Walker had been in the food manufacturing business since 1910, canning meats, butter, dripping and cheese – largely for export.
 His new spread, dubbed Vegemite after a public competition to suggest names, was less than successful, so he looked around for other, more profitable ventures.

 Walker heard about James Kraft of Chicago who, in 1916, had patented a method for making processed cheese.
-After visiting America, in 1926 Walker formed a joint venture with Kraft Foods – the Kraft Walker Cheese Co. – to manufacture Kraft Processed Cheddar, Vegemite and other products.
+After visiting America, in 1926 Walker formed a joint venture with Kraft Foods – the Kraft Walker Cheese Co. – to manufacture Kraft Processed Cheddar.
+When Fred died in 1935, Fred Walker & Co. was merged into Kraft Walker.
 From that point on, the spread was partly American-owned.